Reviews You Can Rely On

 Glide

-When we say “glide,” we specifically mean the amount of friction that resists sliding a skinned ski forward.
-This enhances your skinning efficiency.
+When we say “glide,” we specifically mean the amount of friction that resists sliding forward a skin-equipped ski.
+Low friction enhances your skinning efficiency.
 It is easy to see the benefits on the flats and downhills.
 When they slide, you proceed with less effort.
 It is less intuitive, but even more important, how low glide improves your uphill efficiency.
-For some reason, the biomechanics of which we don't fully understand, it is easier to slide your skis forward than to lift them forward.
+For some reason, the biomechanics of which we don't fully understand, it is easier to slide your skis forward than to lift them up and forward.
 When your skins slide with less resistance, you spend less energy.
 We test for this by skinning and sliding around.
 We test each pair head to head with others to get relative performance attributes.
 Comparative glide characteristics vary with snow conditions.
 Some skins will be faster on dry, mid-winter snow, while others might be faster on snow that has undergone melt-freeze metamorphosis.
+The difference between skins might be more or less in different snow conditions.
 We aim to test all skins in both of these conditions.

 climbing skins - yes, glide of your skins is important.